 On behalf of The Law Office of Gustavo E. Frances, P.A.

 When it comes to divorce, we know that you would rather be going through just about anything else.
 This is especially the case when it comes to alimony.
-If you have found yourself in a position where you need a divorce attorney or a Fort Lauderdale alimony attorney, we are ready to help.
+If you have found yourself in a position where you need an alimony attorney, we are ready to help.

-At the Law Office of Gustavo E. Frances, you can count on our knowledgeable and experienced team to work with you to get a resolution that is fair for you.
+At The Law Office Of Gustavo E. Frances, P.A., you can count on our knowledgeable and experienced team to work with you to get a resolution that is fair for you.
 We understand the alimony landscape in Florida, so we can help you if this a new case or you need adjustments concerning the alimony payments you make or receive.

 What Is Alimony?